-And after you send in your form, you should email or call your Local Election Official to verify they'll be sending you a ballot.
+And after you send in your form, we strongly recommend that you email or call your Local Election Official to verify they received your form and will be sending you a ballot.
 The contact information is at www.votefromabroad.org/states (scroll down to "Find Your Election Office").

 IV.
-RECEIVING AND RETURNING BALLOTS:
+RECEIVING AND RETURNING BALLOTS [BAL]

-21. WHAT CAN I DO TO MAKE SURE I'LL GET MY BALLOT?
+1. BAL-1: WHAT CAN I DO TO MAKE SURE I'LL GET MY BALLOT?